spsforks/QB64-Wiki/SHELL.md

 ```

 > *Explanation:* Notepad is an easy program to open in Windows as no path is needed.
 Windows NT computers, including XP, use CMD /C where older versions of DOS don't require any command reference.
 The top command opens Notepad in a normal window for a user to view the file.
 They can use Notepad to print it.
-The second command places Notepad file in the taskbar and prints it automatically.
+The second command places Notepad file in the task-bar and prints it automatically.
 The filename variable is added by the program using proper spacing.

-> * **Start** is used to allow a Basic program to run without waiting for Notepad to be closed.
+* **Start** is used to allow a Basic program to run without waiting for Notepad to be closed.
-  * **/min** places the window into the taskbar. **/max** is fullscreen and no option is a normal window.
+* **/min** places the window into the task-bar. **/max** is full-screen and no option is a normal window.
-  * Notepad's **/p** option prints the file contents, even with USB printers.
+* Notepads **/p** option prints the file contents, even with USB printers.

 Function that returns the program's current working path.